brucethemoose/Minecraft-Java-Arguments/README.md

 - **Oracle GraalVM** features a more aggressive Java compiler.
 This is what I personally run Minecraft with, see the GraalVM section below.

 - **Intel's Clear Linux OpenJDK** uses the same code as any other OpenJDK (making it highly compatible), but the build process itself and the dependencies are [optimized for newer CPUs](https://www.phoronix.com/review/zen4-clear-linux/2).
-Grab it from Clear Linux's repos via `swupd`, from [Distrobox](https://github.com/89luca89/distrobox), or from [Docker](https://hub.docker.com/r/clearlinux/openjdk). <ins>Note</ins> that you must roll back to the Java 17 release, and that Java 18 [reverts some of the performance enhancements](https://github.com/clearlinux-pkgs/openjdk/commit/14202e83f919643031cfb7a6318b067310be90f1).
+Grab it from Clear Linux's repos via `swupd`, from [Distrobox](https://github.com/89luca89/distrobox), or from [Docker](https://hub.docker.com/r/clearlinux/openjdk).

 - **Azul's Prime OpenJDK** is *very* fast since it hooks into llvm, but its currently incompatible with most mods and is linux-only.
-Get it from here: https://docs.azul.com/prime/prime-quick-start-tar
+Get it from here: https://docs.azul.com/prime/installation-and-configuration

 - **Red Hat Java 8** has the Shenandoah garbage collector.
 You can download it by going to [Adoptium Marketplace](https://adoptium.net/marketplace/), swapping java version to "8 - LTS", and downloading the Red Hat Build or from [Red Hat Developer](https://developers.redhat.com/products/openjdk/download).